pricing

 Fact 4: Your Minimum Orders Will Increase with Free Shipping Offers

-Free shipping also tends to encourage more items per order - customers don’t need to worry about increasing shipping costs as they add to their cart.
-This has an obvious benefit: if you are building in the cost of shipping to each of your items as you’ll be making more revenue on the sale overall.
+Free shipping also tends to encourage more items per order — customers don’t need to worry about increasing shipping costs as they add to their cart.
+This has an obvious benefit: if you are building in the cost of shipping to each of your items, you’ll be making more revenue on the sale overall.

 Why Understanding Your Production Costs Is Crucial